BlockfreieOrg/kat_tutorial/README.md

 ```

 These entries are loaded from the file and processed by the
 application.
-Assuming you have a copy of the project and
+If you have "Go" installed, you can build the
-the golang environment.
+project.

 ```shell
 go build